Lindsey Buckingham Interview: Stevie Nicks, Mick Fleetwood and Songwriting

 “It’s the opening track of [that] Fleetwood Mac album.
 And it really does sort of herald what became one of the big attractions of the band, which was the fact that we were this living soap opera, musical soap opera, that managed to push through to follow our destiny.
 And that was the very beginning.”

-Of “Go Your Own Way” from 1977’s Rumours, Buckingham says, “That was interesting because that’s sort of Act Two, we had joined the band and Stevie and I are basically history, but still there’s some residue leftover and we’re still writing songs about each other a couple of years later.
+Of “Go Your Own Way” from 1977’s Rumours, Buckingham said, “That was interesting because that’s sort of Act Two, we had joined the band and Stevie and I are basically history, but still there’s some residue leftover and we’re still writing songs about each other a couple of years later.

 “Musically, ‘Go Your Own Way’ was just very, very interesting on a lot of levels because of the timing of the parts in there.
 We had cut it as a basic eighth note kind of chunk, chunk, chunk, chunk guitar.
 Then Mick had added… I’d really actually wanted Mick to play the pattern from ‘Street Fighting Man’ that Charlie Watts plays, [imitates drum beat].
 He had to sort of do it his own way and he left out some beats and it became more syncopated and a little bit harder to sort of follow in a way until the chorus kicked in.
 And then that led me to add this sort of back rhythm guitar part, which in some ways was even made the first verse even more disorienting in terms of finding the beat.”

-Buckingham then shares a story about the first time he heard the song on the radio when it had just come out as a single.
+Buckingham then shared a story about the first time he heard the song on the radio when it had just come out as a single.
 “I was in my car and I was listening to [KMET in Los Angeles].
 The famous DJ, B. Mitchel Reed, was on.
 He said, ‘Well, we got the new one from Fleetwood Mac.
 It’s called ‘Go Your Own Way,’ and he played it and it sounded great on the radio.
 Then it was over and he came back on and there was a pause, and he says, ‘That was Fleetwood Mac, ‘Go Your Own Way.’
 Pause.
 ‘I’m not sure about that one.’

 “Me being the ballsy person that I was back then, and I suppose still am, somehow I got the number of the station and I called him up and he, to his credit, got on the phone with me.
 I said, ‘B., what do you mean?
 What don’t you like about ‘Go Your Own Way?’
 He says, ‘Well, I can’t find the beat’.”